MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.2.2
+- Fix bug in output variable creation that led to empty variables.

 #### 1.2.1
 - Remove error log message when not items to link are found.